-- 1. The Associate of Arts degree (AA) requires the completion of a minimum of 60 credits, of which at least 15 must be taken through UMUC. - 2.
-Of these 60 credits, 35 credits must be earned in courses that fulfill the general education requirements. - 3.
-The remaining 25 credits must satisfy the requirements of the curriculum you select. - A grade point average of 2.0 or higher in all courses taken through UMUC is required.
-You must earn a grade of C or higher in all core or core-related curriculum courses. - 5.
-You may pursue a second AA degree only after the awarding of the first AA (see Second Associate's Degree in this catalog).
+The Associate of Arts (AA) degree requires the completion of a minimum of 60 credits, at least 15 of which must be taken through UMUC.
+Of these 60 credits, 35 credits must be earned in courses that fulfill the general education requirements listed below.
+The remaining 25 credits must satisfy the requirements of the curriculum you select.

+A grade point average of 2.0 or higher in all courses taken through UMUC is required.